gekatateam/neptunus/plugins/inputs/sql/README.md

 FOR UPDATE SKIP LOCKED;
       '''

-    # polling query, executed in the end of each poll cycle
+    # final query, executed in the end of each poll cycle
     # this query can use previously keeped values
     [inputs.sql.on_done]
       file = "done.sql"